windischb/NamedServices.Microsoft.Extensions.DependencyInjection/README.md

 ## Add Named Service to DI

-There are a few ExtensionMethods for IServiceCollection, to add Named Services:
+There are a few ExtensionMethods for `IServiceCollection`, to add Named Services:

 * AddNamed
 * AddNamedSingleton